Swimming Pool Chemicals for Beginners

-While algae are a naturally occurring aquatic organism and in small amounts are not dangerous to humans, if left untreated and allowed to flourish, the algae can foster the growth of bacteria that can be harmful to swimmers.
-There is a whole color wheel of algae that can appear in swimming pools – green, yellow, pink and even black algae can make your swimming pool look murky and unappealing.
-The good news is, they can all be treated by algaecide and other pool chemicals to keep your pool algae-free
+While algae are naturally occurring aquatic organisms and in small amounts are not dangerous to humans, if left untreated and allowed to flourish, the algae can foster the growth of bacteria that can be harmful to swimmers.
+There is a whole color wheel of algae that can appear in swimming pools – green, yellow, pink, and even black algae can make your swimming pool look murky and unappealing.
+The good news is, they can all be treated by algaecide and other pool chemicals to keep your pool algae-free.

 High/Low pH Levels